-Pinstripes might last forever for a team like the Chicago White Sox or New York Yankees, but a lot of other teams really have to mix up their jerseys to keep things fresh.
+Pinstripes might last forever for teams like the Chicago White Sox or New York Yankees, but a lot of other teams really have to mix up their jerseys to keep things fresh.
 Many teams do much more than just change uniforms -- the Cleveland Indians rebranded into the Cleveland Guardians and the Miami Marlins have used more colors than the painting color palette wall at Home Depot.

 Throughout the years, many team uniforms have been thrown in the dumpster and forgotten about.
 You know those historically-considered-ugly-but-they're-actually-glorious Houston Astros sunset jerseys?
 Or how about the Seattle Mariners' "Turn Ahead the Clock Night" sleeveless jerseys that Ken Griffey Jr. first made cool?
 Yeah, those are the types of uniforms we're talking about.

 MLB has had hundreds and hundreds of uniform variations since its inception in 1869 (current players are probably glad wool isn't the material of choice anymore).
 While plenty uniforms have been downright terrible, there have also been plenty of spectacular ones that could make even the cheapest dad crack open his wallet at the team store.